todun/guessing-game/README.md

 > Obviously, you won't win all of the time.
 Your goal is to write a program that wins as often as possible.
 Your program will play 1,000,000 games, and its score is the number of games it wins.

 I've written the wrapper + a sample entrant here (if you don't mind CoffeeScript).
 My best entry after about an hour of coding is ~0.82% win rate.
 Can you do better?

+For the original writeup/game, see http://limitless-peak-1753.herokuapp.com/ by Jonathan Paulson